AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 Screenshot 2026-04-15 12.58.13 copy

-Select Oregon for both AWS and Google Cloud regions and click Next.
+Select Oregon for both AWS Region and Google Cloud Region, then click Next.

 Screenshot 2026-04-15 12.58.44 copy

-Enter a description, bandwidth, Direct Connect gateway, and Google Cloud Project ID, then click Next.
+Enter a description, bandwidth, Direct Connect gateway, Google Cloud Project ID, and click Next.

 Screenshot 2026-04-15 13.00.38 copy

-Confirm that the settings are correct and click Finish.
+Confirm that the configuration is correct and click Finish.

 Screenshot 2026-04-15 13.00.47 copy